fairyeszhuo/GEO4962-2021/_episodes/01-introduction.md

 ## CESM2/CAM6

-The 6th phase of the Community Atmosphere Model (CAM6) is the atmospheric component of the CESM used in CMIP6.
+The 6th phase of the Community Atmosphere Model (CAM6) is the atmospheric component of the CESM2 used in CMIP6.
 The full description of the CAM6 can be found [here](https://ncar.github.io/CAM/doc/build/html/index.html).

 *   [CAM documentation](https://github.com/ESCOMP/CAM/wiki)
 *   [CAM6 User's Guide](https://ncar.github.io/CAM/doc/build/html/users_guide/index.html)